matrixfox/nbtc/README.md

 nbtc
 ====

 She parses the json ticker from Bitstamp, and stores it in a mongoDB collection aaannnd, sends alarming emails.
+Some extra nodejs apps were included.
+I was inspired by a YouTube video that had a Lifx Wi-Fi bulb.
+It was a python websocket script flashing to Blockchain.info transactions.

 Getting Started
 ===

 <b>Note:</b> This repository requires the following npm packages,<br>
-request, nodemailer, mongodb, mongoose and lifx.
+request, nodemailer, mongodb, mongoose, websocket and lifx.

 1: Open a terminal. (control + command + t)